-UNIVERSITY LINK EXTENSION
+4X200 UNIVERSITY LINK EXTENSION Managed by: DECM

 Scope: Plan, design, and construct a 3.15 mile extension of light rail from Westlake Center to the University of Washington via tunnel.
 Stations will be located at Capitol Hill and the University of Washington.